Gravity-Bridge/Gravity-Bridge/docs/developer/environment-setup.md

 Welcome!
 This guide covers how to get your development machine setup to contribute to Gravity Bridge, as well as the basics of how the code is laid out.

 If you find anything in this guide that is confusing or does not work, please open an issue or [chat with us](https://discord.gg/d3DshmHpXA).
+You can also find resources specific to the main Gravity Bridge instance (such as testnet RPC) in the [Gravity Docs](https://github.com/gravity-bridge/gravity-docs)

 We're always happy to help new developers get started